LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

             in the build directory after the build completes.

             You can also run individual tests by invoking test executables directly.
-They live in subdirectories in the ``test`` directory, which mimicks the RAJA test source directory structure.
-            RAJA tests use the
-            `Google Test framework <https://github.com/google/googletest>`_,
+They will be located in the ``test`` subdirectory in the build space directory.
+RAJA tests use the `Google Test framework <https://github.com/google/googletest>`_,
             so you can also run tests via Google Test commands.